jiaohehu/NPreview/DOC-pdflatex.md

 # Floats

-The PICT, TABR, FRMD, and DIAG will *always* generate a "float" regardless if a label or caption is present.
+The PICT, TABR, FRMD, DIAG, and PROG will *always* generate a "float" regardless if a label or caption is present.
 If both caption and label is lacking a \caption command is simply not there inside the "float" block---the visual effect is that user will see no caption text at all, and no numbering.

-However, if a label is detected or a caption is provided then the \caption will appear.
-Actually to be more accurate it is the star-version of the \caption, which will show up as \caption*.
-This is because NITRILE generates the number of all floats itself---the only exception being the equation.
+However, if a label is detected or a caption is provided and the numbering will appear.
+Since NITRILE provides its own numbering and thus \caption* is used instead of \caption.
+The logic is

-Thus, the \caption* will be used to typeset the caption.
-The logic is follow: if the label is there, then a new number is obtained, and is shown, making look like a "Fig.1", "Table.1", "Prog.1", etc. If no label is present, but a caption text, then no new numbering is obtained---the caption line is simply just the caption text without the numbering text that is "Fig.1", "Table.1", "Prog.1", etc.
+follow: if the label is there, then a new number is obtained, and is shown, making look like a "Figure.1", "Table.1", "Program.1", etc.
+If no label is present, but a caption text, then no new numbering is obtained---the caption line is simply just the caption text without the numbering text.
+If none of two is there then no caption is shown.

 One can force the generation of a number by using an "empty label" in the form of `$(#)`.

-NITRILE defines customized floats in the names of: Figure, Table, and Program.
-The last one is for source code list, which works with VERB block.
-The first one works for PICT, DIAG, and FRMD.
-The second float works with TABR block.
+Note that PICT, DIAG and FRMD would all be treated as "Figure."
+TABR will be treated as a "Table", and PROG as a "Program."

 # Issues and additional remarks